vanzll/vanzll.github.io/_pages/about.md

 Hi!
 I am Zhenglin Wan (万政霖), a first-year CS Ph.D. student at [HPC-AI Lab](https://ai.comp.nus.edu.sg/) at National University of Singapore (NUS), advised by [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/).
 Previously, I worked at Nanyang Technological University (NTU) with [Prof. Bo An](https://personal.ntu.edu.sg/boan/), [Centre for Frontier AI Research (CFAR)](https://www.a-star.edu.sg/cfar), [IHPC](https://www.a-star.edu.sg/ihpc/), [A\*STAR](https://www.a-star.edu.sg/) with [Prof. Ivor Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) , [Hong Kong Generative AI Research & Development Center (HKGAI)](https://www.hkgai.info/) with the team led by HKUST [Prof. Yike Guo](https://cse.hkust.edu.hk/admin/people/faculty/profile/yikeguo).
 I received my B.Sc from Chinese University of Hong Kong (CUHK) on 2025 Fall, during which I served as tech co-founder of AI start-up *Metasequoia Intelligence* based in Shenzhen, China.

+I am currently interested in:

+- Alignment of Visual Generation via Post-training, specifically from the perspective of understanding the generation dynamics of Flow-style models (like DiT).
+- World Models.
+I am interested in the DiT-AR mixed architecture as the generation backbone
+- Agentic Systems.
+However, I am focusing more on the "agentic sense", rather than viewing "agentic AI" as a research domain.
+For example, an interesting question of mine will be:  how to make world models truly valuable in applications via the agentic engineering?

 Always enjoy collaborating with talents, plz reach out if you are interested!